Minimizing Taxes without Adversely Affecting Business Value

 4. Owner’s Health Insurance/Life Insurance: Owner’s Health and life insurance are likewise add-backs.
 However, in most cases, you may be required to offer these benefits to your employees as well.
 Again, offering these benefits can be a positive for employee retention, morale, and recruitment and while costing some money, they can be a good investment as well as a tax saving.

-The bottom line is you should talk to a well-qualified CPA familiar with small business tax planning for advice on how to implement these and other tax strategies for your business.
+The bottom line is you should talk to a well-qualified CPA familiar with small business tax planning for advice on how to implement these and other tax strategies for the sale of your business.

 You should also consider developing an Exit Strategy to plan for the eventual sale of your business.